-The most reported diseases in the state of Wisconsin and Waukesha County are Sexually Transmitted Infections (STIs).
-The most common STIs reported are chlamydia and gonorrhea, which have risen annually over the years.
-Chlamydia increased 8% and gonorrhea increased 32% from 2016-2017 in Waukesha County.
-Another sexually transmitted disease called syphilis showed a slight decrease from 2016-2017 in Waukesha County; however, syphilis continued to increase overall by 14% from 2016-2017 in the state of Wisconsin.
+The most reported diseases in the state of Wisconsin and Waukesha County are Sexually Transmitted Diseases (STDs).
+The most common STDs reported are chlamydia and gonorrhea, which have risen annually over the last five years.
+Chlamydia increased 38% and gonorrhea increased 125% from 2014-2018 in Waukesha County.
+Another STD called syphilis has doubled in Waukesha County and increased by 83% from 2014-2018 in the state of Wisconsin.

 The Nurse Call Center is available by phone: